Uvira Territory: Joseph Kabila's rise to power and the shift in the conflict

-As Rwandan Defense Forces (RDF) retreated, Mayi-Mayi militias and the FDLR reoccupied villages, expanding their territorial control in South Kivu.
+As Rwandan Defense Forces (RDF) retreated, Mayi-Mayi militias and the FDLR reoccupied villages, and expanded their territorial control in South Kivu.
 In response, ANC and RDF launched a series of offensives to reclaim lost ground.
 On 20 October 2002, following the recapture of Uvira, ANC soldiers engaged in widespread atrocities, including rapes and killings in the town and surrounding villages, particularly in Runingu, Kiliba, Sange, Ndunda, Luvungi, and Kamanyola.
 Under mounting international pressure, the parties involved in the Inter-Congolese Dialogue signed the Global and All-Inclusive Agreement in Pretoria on 17 December 2002.
 Toward the end of that year, senior figures in the RCD-Goma engaged in negotiations with a political faction of the Mudundu 40 Mayi-Mayi movement, led by Odilon Kurhenga Muzimu and Patient Mwendanga.
 The negotiations aimed to facilitate the withdrawal of RDF from Walungu Territory in exchange for the political cooperation of Mudundu 40, which would aid in dismantling its own military wing, commanded by Albert Kahasha (Foka Mike).
 However, when the negotiations concluded in December, the RCD-Goma appointed Patient Mwendanga as Governor of South Kivu, while the military wing of Mudundu 40, bolstered by support from Padiri Mayi-Mayi, reinforced its positions in the Burhale groupement.
 By March 2003, as the rapprochement between RCD-Goma and the political wing of Mudundu 40 failed to weaken its military counterpart, Mwendanga was dismissed from his post.
 The ANC, reinforced by RDF troops, launched an offensive against Mudundu 40 forces in Walungu Territory.
 Despite ongoing conflicts in North and South Kivu, as well as the deteriorating security situation in North Katanga and escalating militia warfare in Ituri, participants in the Inter-Congolese Dialogue ratified the Global and All-Inclusive Agreement in Sun City, South Africa, on 1 April 2003.
 This agreement included an additional memorandum outlining the integration of various armed factions into a unified national army.
 Transition institutions were formally established on 30 June 2003.